fulcrumapp/fulcrum-export_classification_set/README.md

 The python script and classes file will need to be in the same folder.

-Run the script from terminal with `python classification.py`
+Run the script from terminal with `python classification.py --input 'file-name.classes`